 The hooklets are cleverly designed to hold the individual barbs together to form a continuous plane.

-When a bird preens, they are re-arranging their feathers into a smooth surface ready for flight or display.
+When a bird preens, they re-arranges its feathers into a smooth surface ready for flight or display.

 Feathers and Molting

-The bird needs those feathers in order to stay warm.
-In a wild environment the bird would need them to evade predators, either by flying or camouflage.
+The bird needs those feathers to stay warm.
+The bird would need them to evade predators in a wild environment, either by flying or camouflage.

 Here are a few more uses you may not know about:

-- Fishing lures- fisherman love ‘real’ feather lures!
+- Fishing lures- fishermen love ‘real’ feather lures!